-If surgery is unable to remove all cancer cells or tumor tissues completely, chemotherapy and radiation therapy may be arranged for the patient as well, in addition to regular follow-up appointments.
+If surgery is unable to remove all cancer cells or tumour tissues completely, chemotherapy and radiation therapy may be arranged for the patient as well, in addition to regular follow-up appointments.

 Chemotherapy and Targeted Therapy

 Chemotherapy is the use of anticancer drugs to kill cancer cells and inhibit their growth and division.
-It can be used to relieve symptoms and increase survival rate for advanced disease.
+It can be used to relieve symptoms and increase the survival rate for advanced diseases.

 When chemotherapy is used as adjuvant therapy after the surgery to destroy any remaining cancer cells and prevent relapse, it can be administered intravenously (a full course of treatment is about six months) or orally (doses are given over a period of a year) with similar results.